How the national codes are developed

 The National Farm Building Code (NFBC) provides relaxations of the requirements in the NBC to address the particular needs of farm buildings.

 To assist in the application of the codes, explanatory material is published in the form of user's guides.
-Descriptions of all the published documents and ordering information are available under National Model Construction Codes and Guides/Provincial Codes.
+Descriptions of all the published documents and ordering information are available under Codes Canada Publications.